Andrey Mordvichev: Military career

-He was promoted to major general on 12 June 2013.
-After graduating from the Military Academy of the General Staff in 2016, Mordvichev was appointed deputy commander of the 68th Army Corps.
-In 2017 he was appointed chief of staff and first deputy commander of the 41st Combined Arms Army.
-In 2019 he was appointed chief of staff of the 8th Combined Arms Army of the Southern Military District.

-Mordvichev was appointed army commander in 2021.
+After graduating from the Russian General Staff Academy in 2016, Mordvichev was appointed deputy commander of the 68th Army Corps and commander of the Yuzhno-Sakhalinsk garrison.
+He also participated in the Russian intervention in the Syrian civil war.
+In 2017 he was appointed chief of staff and first deputy commander of the 41st Combined Arms Army of the Central Military District.
+He became the chief of staff and first deputy commander of the 8th Combined Arms Army of the Southern Military District in 2019, and became the army's commander in 2021.